 On a more serious note, I am a beach girl raised in good ‘ole Southern California.
 When I’m traveling abound and running through airports, I am often asked if I was raised in the south due to my Tammy Flare.
 I jokingly reply, “Well, you could say so.
 I grew up in beautiful San Diego County.
 That is in the south, you know!”

 I am living each day as a treasured daughter who has embraced God’s grace, determined to leave a legacy of love through the realm of advocacy.
-Being a “Voice” for those who have lost theirs through the imprisonment of abuse, abandonment, addiction, neglect and violence is an honor to glorify my Beautiful Jesus.
-My motto and the way I see it is: There is no shame in our game; Jesus is His name!
+Being a “Voice” for those who have lost theirs through the imprisonment of abuse and addiction, along with suffering from great trauma and violence, is an honor to glorify my Beautiful Jesus.

 I am proud to say I graduated Magna Cum Laude and am a lifetime honorary scholastic member of Alpha Lambda Delta while accomplishing my Bachelor’s of Science in Religion, with a minor in church ministries.
 But… and I preface it with a big BUT… I am forever working on my Master’s of Divinity.
 Some day!
 I’m Grammy Tammy; doing everything backwards!

 I know all too well the life application meaning of Philippians 4:13 at its finest: I can do all things through Christ who strengthens me.
 So hard, but so rewarding!

 You will find quite often that I refer to myself as being “high maintenance” in my writings.
 This “high maintenance” tag is just another lucid term I use to describe my pathetic Tammy Tantrum fits.
 Seeing a near six-foot-tall woman pout and cry hysterically explains my extreme need for time with my Lord.